 If you wish to see individual signatories, click on the 'View

 signatures' item in the sidebar.
 You can use the search facility if you

 want to look for a specific name.

-The latest progress report article 'Ending Human Violence is a Task for
+The latest progress report article 'Human Violence: Pervasive,

 If you feel inclined to do so, you are welcome to help raise awareness